opensafely-core/ehrql/docs/tutorial/working-with-frames-and-series/index.md

 ```

 The `medications` table has many rows per patient.
-Notice that some values in the `patient_id` column are not unique.
+Notice that some values in the `patient_id` column are not unique,
+but that all values in the `row_id` column are unique.

 ```pycon
 >>> medications